wlav/cppyy/doc/source/repositories.rst

  $ cd cppyy-backend/clingwrapper
  $ python -m pip install . --upgrade --no-use-pep517 --no-deps

+Note the use of ``--no-use-pep517``, which prevents ``pip`` from needlessly going out to pypi.org and creating a local "clean" build environment from the cached or remote wheels.
+Instead, by skipping PEP 517, the local installation will be used.
+This is imperative if there was a change in public headers or if the version of ``cppyy-cling`` was locally updated and is thus not available on PyPI.

 Upgrading ``CPyCppyy`` (if on CPython; it's not needed for PyPy) and ``cppyy`` is very similar::

  $ git clone https://github.com/wlav/CPyCppyy.git
  $ cd CPyCppyy
- $ python -m pip install . --upgrade
+ $ python -m pip install . --upgrade --no-use-pep517 --no-deps

 Finally, the top-level package ``cppyy``::

  $ git clone https://github.com/wlav/cppyy.git
  $ cd cppyy
- $ python -m pip install . --upgrade
+ $ python -m pip install . --upgrade --no-use-pep517 --no-deps

 Please see the `pip documentation`_ for more options, such as developer mode.